UsabilityEngineering/Whirlpool/phase2/README.md

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/home.png?raw=true)

 If a user wants to reserve a machine, they can click on the "Res" section of the navigation bar.
-The first area of the "Res" section contains a search bar to look for launrdomats nearby, it also has a list of previously used laundromats to save the user some time if they go to the laundromat often.
+The first area of the "Res" section contains a search bar to look for laundromats nearby, it also has a list of previously used laundromats to save the user some time if they go to the laundromat often.
 The stars next to the store names represent the users favorite stores.
 Users can toggle their favorites so they will always go to the top of the recents list, making it easy for them to select their most used laundromats.

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/stores.png?raw=true)

-Once the user selects a store, it opens up that specific stores information.
+Once the user selects a store, it opens up that specific store's information.
 Included in this information is a map of the store that will be color coded to show open and occupied machines.
 Below the map is a list of open machines, the user can select which machines they need in order to reserve them.
 Once they select their machines and click Done, the users machines will be reserved for one hour and they are redirected to the home page.
 The reservation page is shown below:

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/reserve.png?raw=true)

 If a user has already reserved machines in one store, they will not be allowed to reserve more machines at a different store.
-They are still able to view the other stores and their availablity, however if they go to the reserve page it will not let them reserve more machines, this view is shown below:
+They are still able to view the other stores and their availability, however if they go to the reserve page it will not let them reserve more machines, this view is shown below:

 ![alt text](https://github.com/UsabilityEngineering/Whirlpool/blob/master/phase2/Pictures/no_reserve.png?raw=true)